 This is episode 222 of the Community Broadband Bits podcast.
-Centennial, Colorado's Fiber Director Tim Scott joins the show to discuss the award-winning open access fiber-optic project.
+Centennial, Colorado's Fiber Director Tim Scott joins the show to discuss conduit policy, dark fiber strategy, and Ting.
 Listen to this episode here.

 Christopher Mitchell: Welcome to another edition of the Community Broadband Bits podcast.
 I'm Chris Mitchell.
-Today I'm speaking with Frank Smith, the president and CEO of Roanoke Valley Broadband Authority, in Virginia.
+Today I'm speaking with Tim Scott, the director of fiber infrastructure for the city of Centennial, Colorado.
 Welcome to the show.

 Tim Scott: Morning, Chris.
 Thanks for inviting me.

 Christopher Mitchell: I got it right, Tim Scott?

 Tim Scott: Yeah, you did.
 You got it right.
 Good job.